Tuesday October 08, 2019

 Is “Won Ton Ton: The Dog Who Saved Hollywood” the worst movie ever made?

 It’s a comedy that has zero laughs.
 Zero.
 And it has Madeline Kahn in it.
-I didn’t think it was possible for Kahn to be this not-funny but everything she does here falls flat.
+I didn’t think it was possible for Kahn to be this not-funny but everything she does falls flat.
 Kudos to Michael Winner, who took time off between directing rape scenes in “Death Wish” movies, for directing her in this.

 Except almost nothing about their relationship is cute.
 He loves her but she wants stardom.
 Does she even like the dog who does everything for her?
 It’s kind of sad.

 When she gets to the studio, for example, the director she meets is actually a stagehand who gets her in a back room, where his intentions are obvious.
-She’s willing to go along if she gets a starring role—but she wants the quo before she surrenders her quid—and since he’s just a stagehand, he can offer nothing; so he attacks her.
+She’s willing to go along if she gets a starring role—but she wants the quo before she surrenders her quid—and he can offer nothing; so he attacks her.
 It’s the dog to the rescue.
 In doing so, he becomes a star—this universe’s Rin Tin Tin.
 And since he only follows Estie’s instructions, she has to be his onset trainer.
 She resents this.
 She’s kind of awful about it.

 So is her vagueish boyfriend, grifter-director Grayson Potchuck (Bruce Dern), who takes credit for the Won Ton Ton phenomenon while promising Estie he’ll get her a big role in his next production.
 He never does.
 Or just as he’s doing so, just as he’s convincing the studio boss, J.J.
 Fromberg (Art Carney), to include Estie in a movie with Won Ton Ton and Rudy Montague (Ron Leibman)—this universe’s Rudolph Valentino—Estie, in an amazingly stupid coincidence, runs into Montague at a theater where one of his pictures is playing.
 He’s in drag.
 To avoid fans?
-No, he’s a drag And he’s so taken with Estie he demands she co-star in his next picture.*
+No, he’s a drag queen.
+And he’s so taken with Estie he demands she co-star in his next picture.*

 (*The pitch is that Montague will play Gen. Custer and he and Won Ton will save the regiment.
 Which leads to a conversation that is only interesting post-Quentin Tarantino: